Learn more about tooth extractions, removal and dental surgery before making an appointment.

 The Procedure for an Extraction

-In most instances, an extraction is a relatively simple procedure.
-To begin with, the dentist or the dental surgeon will give you a local anesthetic close to the area where the extraction is to occur.
-This will help to make the area numb.
+To begin with, the dentist or the dental surgeon will give you a local anesthetic to make you comfortable during the procedure.
 In some cases, general anesthetic may be used if the procedure is lengthy, or if the patient is a little uneasy.
 The patient may feel pressure, if pain is felt inform your doctor.

-Once it is out, you may experience some bleeding.
-Usually, you will be asked to bite down gently on a cotton gauze pad which is positioned over the wound.
+Once the tooth is removed, you may experience some bleeding.
+Usually, you will be asked to bite down gently on a cotton gauze which is positioned over the wound.
 In a short time, this will help to curb further bleeding.
 Bleeding/Oozing is normal for about 24 hrs.
 If bleeding is uncontrollable, call your dentist.
 If they are not available contact your local Emergency room or 911.
 Follow all post-op instructions given to you by the office to ensure a quick and safe healing period.